hydephp/policies/Backwards Compatability.md

 ### Code only partially covered by BC

 In general, protected class members (methods and properties) have limited BC support.
 This means that they may be refactored and changed when the need arises.
-However, care should be taken when changing protected class members of classes that are designed to be extended (for example base/abstract classes).
+However, care should be taken when changing protected class members of classes that are designed to be extended (for example base/abstract classes like BuildTasks and the Extensions API)

 Command classes are only partly covered by the BC promise as most of their class members are protected.
 In general, the console commands are not designed to be extended, and should be done so at your own risk.